statisticalbiotechnology/dsbook/dsbook/unsupervised/cluster.md

 Clustering is a technique used to partition data into distinct groups, where data points in the same group share similar characteristics.
 Clustering can be broadly categorized into **hard clustering** and **soft (fuzzy) clustering**.

-### Hard Clustering
-In hard clustering, each data point is assigned to a single cluster.
+**Hard Clustering**: In hard clustering, each data point is assigned to a single cluster.
 This means that each data point belongs exclusively to one group.

-### Soft (Fuzzy) Clustering
-In soft clustering, a data point can belong to multiple clusters with different probabilities.
+**Soft (Fuzzy) Clustering**: In soft clustering, a data point can belong to multiple clusters with different probabilities.
 This allows for a more nuanced assignment, where data points can have partial membership across clusters.

 ## k-Means Clustering